India's Feb wholesale price inflation rises to 13.11% | www.lokmattimes.com

 India's Feb wholesale price inflation rises to 13.11%

-New Delhi, March 14 Higher prices of manufactured goods pushed up India's February 2022 wholesale inflation on a ...
+New Delhi, March 14 High manufactured goods' prices pushed up India's February 2022 wholesale inflation on a sequential ...

-New Delhi, March 14 Higher prices of manufactured goods pushed up India's February 2022 wholesale inflation on a sequential as well as on a year-on-year basis.
+New Delhi, March 14 High manufactured goods' prices pushed up India's February 2022 wholesale inflation on a sequential as well as on a year-on-year basis.

 Similarly, on a year-on-year (YoY) basis, the Wholesale Price Index (WPI) data furnished by the Ministry of Commerce and Industry showed an exponential rise last month over February 2021, when it stood at 4.83 per cent.